Coming to Duquesne University as a Visiting Scholar

 - Exchange visitors who will be employed and compensated by an academic department on campus will be required to secure an official Social Security Card from the Social Security Administration in downtown Pittsburgh.

-- The Center for Global Engagement will provide the instructions and required forms that you will need to apply for the SS#.
+- The Center for Global Engagement will provide the instructions and required forms that you will need to apply for the Social Security Number.

 Moving to Pittsburgh

 We have provided additional information for you to consider when planning to move to Pittsburgh as a visiting scholar.
-Please be sure to consult our website designed for international visitors to understand more about the city and what it has to offer.
+Please be sure to consult our international visitors page to understand more about the city and what it has to offer.

 Housing in Pittsburgh

-Exchange Visitors should begin searching for housing in Pittsburgh before they enter the United States.
-Please consult the following website for more information and resource about off-campus housing in Pittsburgh: http://www.duq.edu/life-at-duquesne/student-services/commuter-affairs/off-campus-housing-information
+- Exchange Visitors should begin searching for housing in Pittsburgh before they enter the United States.
+Please consult the off-campus housing page.

 Local Schools for Children

-Exchange visitors who wish to bring their children with them and will need schools can contact the Pittsburgh Public Schools at: www:pps.k12.pa.us/contact for the schools to consider when choosing a particular neighborhood.
+- Exchange visitors who wish to bring their children with them and will live in the city may contact the Pittsburgh Public Schools for more information.

 Daycare Facilities for Young Children

-Exchange visitors who plan to bring younger children with them who are not yet in school need day care should not have any problem finding it around the Pittsburgh area.
-However, there are two daycare facilities close to Duquesne's campus.
-We do not endorse these facilities in any way.
+- Exchange visitors who plan to bring younger children who are not yet school-age may need to consider daycare.
+There are daycare facilities close to Duquesne's campus.

 Please feel free to contact the Center for Global Engagement to inquire about more details regarding visiting scholars.